Andrea Jeremiah: Acting career

 Andrea began her theatre career with Girish Karnad's Nagamandala.
 She acted in new leo coffee advertisement with actor Shiva in 2006.
 She also acted in a serial which relayed in Podhigai channel.
 She has performed all over India.
 After she rendered a song in Gautham Vasudev Menon's Vettaiyaadu Vilaiyaadu, he asked her to play as one of the lead female character in his next venture, Pachaikili Muthucharam.
 This film was a film adaptation of James Siegel's novel Derailed, with Andrea portraying Kalyani, a homemaker, whose husband engages in an affair and is blackmailed.
 Andrea was selected for the role after actresses Simran, Shobana and Tabu were approached.

-Jeremiah at U.S. Consul General Jennifer McIntyre celebration of World Environment Day at Marina Beach on 5 June 2012.
+Jeremiah at US Consul General Jennifer McIntyre celebration of World Environment Day at Marina Beach on 5 June 2012.

 She signed for Selvaraghavan's fantasy-adventure film Aayirathil Oruvan, which released in early 2010.
 In 2011, she agreed to play a minor supporting role in Venkat Prabhu's multi-starrer Mankatha, which was released in August 2011 and became one of the biggest commercial success.

 In 2013, Andrea made her debut in Malayalam cinema with Rajeev Ravi's romance film Annayum Rasoolum, in which she played a Christian salesgirl opposite Fahadh Faasil.
 Anil R. Nair stated, "Andrea gels flawlessly to her mysterious character."
 The film was a commercial success and she termed it as the best film in her career.

 In Puthiya Thiruppangal, she played a journalist.
 In Endrendrum Punnagai, she played a model and she also acted in the Malayalam film London Bridge.
 Her next film as female lead was the 2014 Aranmanai, directed by Sundar C. It was a box office success as well as a breakthrough film in her career.
 In 2015, Andrea was cast alongside Mohanlal in Loham, directed by Ranjith.
 This was her first film with Mohanlal and was a success at the box office.

 In 2017, Andrea played a single mother in Ram's Taramani opposite Vasanth Ravi.
 Anupama Subramanian noted, "Andrea has given a performance to match the gravitas of her character.
 Taramani had plenty to offer and Andrea has not let the writers down.
 She simply excels."
 The film was a box office success and earned her acclaim.
 She played a role in Kamal Haasan's Vishwaroopam and reprised the role in its sequel, which released in 2018.
+She has signed a woman-centric thriller called Kaa – The Forest.

-In 2021, her first release was Master, which she played Vananthi.
+In 2021, her first release was Master.
 The film received mixed-to-positive and became successful at the box-office.
 Then she appeared as lead in Aranmanai 3, directed by Sundar C Though the film received mostly negative reviews, it became a commercial hit.

-She has also completed shootings for Tamil movies like Maaligai and Myskkin's Pisaasu 2, and she is currently filming Kaa, in which she plays the lead role.
-She reportedly plays a wildlife photographer.
-She also completed her another Malayalam film Prakasham Parathunna Penkutty with Sudev Nair directed By R.Unni.
+Andrea Jeremiah plays a police officer and a princess in the thriller Maaligai.
+In 2022, the crime drama Anel Meley Pani Thuli is one of Andrea’s finest performances.
+In 2025, Mask is produced by Andrea Jeremiah who stars in the film along with Kavin.